Marcin-The-Pythonist/8-Week-SQL-Challenge/Challenge #1 - Danny's Dinner/README.md

          <li>Names of dishes</li>
        </ul>
        </li>
        <li>Now I need to calculate points for each product.
 To calculate it I will use the CASE WHEN statement.
-Points are 10 times the price for curry and ramen and 20 times the price for sushi.</li>
+Points are 10 times the price of curry and ramen and 20 times the price of sushi.</li>
        <li>Now I need to join the table with points to the table with customers' info and group the data by customers summing up points.</li>
      </ul>